MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 Update chart.js, swiper.js and gpx.js to latest versions.
 Added coords-functions to gpx.js.
 Added Functionality to Admin - GPX-Tracks:
 The Map + Track for the selected GPX-Track is shown on the Admin Page.
 Several filter options (statistics with mean height and speed change, Distance smoothing and simplify.js) were added.
 The GPX-File is now filtered in the browser and with Button Click "Save" sent as filtered file via http(s) to the server.
 The server-side (backend) from WP just stores the file now.
-Due to the new Functionality several bugs and inconsitencies were removed.
-Mainl in leafletChartJs-Files and in the AdminSettingsPage.php and admin_settings.php.
+Due to the new Functionality several bugs and inconsistencies were removed.
+Mainly in leafletChartJs-Files and in the AdminSettingsPage.php and admin_settings.php.
 The function was started with WebAssembly and Rust but later skipped, so the files are still in the repository.
 The translations in ./languages/*.json were updated for German only.

 = 0.26.0 = 21.04.2024
 Added an option to show the users location on the leaflet Map.
 Updated swiper.js and chart.js.
 Minor PHP Bugfixes.